History of Gibraltar

 Gibraltar was first inhabited over 50,000 years ago by Neanderthals.
 Gibraltar's recorded history began around 950 BC, with the Phoenicians among the first to recognise and worship the genius loci of the place.
 There is also evidence that shrines to Hercules were built on the Rock of Gibraltar.
-The Romans named the jutting protrusion of limestone Mons Calpe, the "Hollow Mountain"; they regarded it as one of the twin Pillars of Hercules.
+The Romans named the jutting protrusion of limestone Mons Calpe (the "Hollow Mountain"); they regarded it as one of the twin Pillars of Hercules.
 Gibraltar became part of the Visigothic Kingdom of Hispania following the collapse of the Roman Empire and came under Muslim Moorish rule in 711 AD.
-It was permanently settled for the first time by the Moors and was renamed Jebel Tariq – the Mount of Tariq, later corrupted into Gibraltar.
-The Christian Crown of Castile annexed it in 1309, lost it again to the Moors in 1333 and finally regained it in 1462.
-In 1350, King Alfonso XI and much of his Castilian Army suddenly died by the Black Death while besieging the castle; this event effectively delayed the retaking of Gibraltar for 141 years.
-Gibraltar became part of the unified Kingdom of Spain and remained under Spanish rule until 1704.
-It was captured during the War of the Spanish Succession by an Anglo-Dutch fleet in the name of Charles VI of Austria, the Habsburg contender to the Spanish throne.
+It was permanently settled for the first time by the Moors and was renamed Jebel Tariq (meaning "the Mount of Tariq").
+This phrase was later corrupted into Gibraltar.
+The Christian Crown of Castile annexed Gibraltar in 1309, but lost it to the Moors in 1333.
+Gibraltar was retaken by the Castilians in 1462.
+It later became part of the unified Kingdom of Spain, and it remained under Spanish rule until 1704.
+Gibraltar was captured during the War of the Spanish Succession by an Anglo-Dutch fleet in the name of Charles VI of Austria, the Habsburg contender to the Spanish throne.
 At the war's end, Spain ceded the territory to Britain under the terms of the 1713 Treaty of Utrecht.
+While Spain attempted on multiple occasions to retake Gibraltar, its attempts were unsuccessful.
+By the late 18th century, Gibraltar had faced fourteen sieges over a period of 500 years.

-Spain attempted to regain control of Gibraltar, which Britain had declared a Crown colony, through military, diplomatic and economic pressure.
-Gibraltar was besieged and heavily bombarded during three wars between Britain and Spain, but the attacks were repulsed on each occasion.
-By the end of the last siege, in the late 18th century, Gibraltar had faced fourteen sieges in 500 years.
-In the years after the Battle of Trafalgar, Gibraltar became a major base in the Peninsular War.
-The colony grew rapidly during the 19th and early 20th centuries, becoming a key British possession in the Mediterranean.
-It was a key stopping point for vessels en route to India via the Suez Canal.
-A large British naval base was constructed there at great expense at the end of the 19th century and became the backbone of Gibraltar's economy.
-British control of Gibraltar enabled the Allies to control the entrance to the Mediterranean during the Second World War.
-It was attacked on several occasions by German, Italian and Vichy French forces; however, those attacks caused little damage.
-Spanish dictator General Francisco Franco declined to join a Nazi plan to occupy Gibraltar, but revived Spain's claim to the territory after the war.
+The colony grew rapidly during the 19th and early 20th centuries, becoming a stopping point for vessels en route to India via the Suez Canal.
+A large British naval base was constructed there at the end of the 19th century, and that naval base became the backbone of Gibraltar's economy.
+British control of Gibraltar enabled the Allies to control the entrance to the Mediterranean Sea during the Second World War; during the war, Gibraltar was attacked on several occasions by German, Italian and Vichy French forces, but those attacks caused little damage.
+After the war, Spanish dictator General Francisco Franco revived Spain's claim to the territory.
 As the territorial dispute intensified, Spain closed its border with Gibraltar between 1969 and 1985 and communications links were severed.
-Spain's position was supported by Latin American countries, but was rejected by Britain and the Gibraltarians themselves, who vigorously asserted their right to self-determination.
+Spain's position was supported by Latin American countries, but was rejected by Britain and by the Gibraltarians themselves, who vigorously asserted their right to self-determination.